 The path ended where another jetty cut across the riverfront, and we were forced to turn inland at the Barking Riverside Visitor Centre.
 This sustainable and temporary facility built from whitewashed shipping containers attempted to sell the concept of the new urban area from the very centre of the empty space it would one day occupy.
 An active and malleable imagination was required to see the dream today.
 We took the opportunity to rest around the gravelled courtyard, or to use the toilet facilities.
 While we waited to regroup, mostly looking silently across the river to Crossness and beyond, the storm which had rolled over South London finally broke upon the river.
 A squall of wind heralded a steady and hard rain.
 I unfurled my coat and deployed the hood for the first time, feeling justified as I waited for the rest of the group to gather and leave this exposed spot.
 I was rather sad to turn away from the river, having spent so much time trying to find a way to reach this area and wondering if it would be even remotely the same should I return?
 A gravel drive took us inland, towards the huge pale blue shed which had formed part of Barking Power Station.
 These last remnants of the three stations which have existed around this spot over the last century or so disgorged cables in all directions leading to clumps of transmission equipment and ranks of pylons.
 The idea of living among this is challenging - and it will be interesting to see how the blending of this essential infrastructure - not all of which can be easily removed - and a modern suburb will be achieved.
 We turned west, following River Road through the remainder of the site occupied by the former A and B power stations, including the building which heads the cable tunnel carrying power beneath the river to South London.
 Some of the buildings, especially the more ornate brick structures from the original 1897 station, will remain in new use - but much has already been swept away, with pristine new roads appearing on the empty site.
 Behind a high wire fence, bus lanes await services which have not yet been commissioned, and a new school is marooned in the midst of the empty site.
 Housing is springing up, but it is ill-served by transport and retail just now, and there is just the sense that Riverside will suffer the same drawn-out and painful genesis as Thamesmead or Bradley Stoke in Bristol.
 Making new places from scratch is always going to be a race of population versus infrastructure, and it almost impossible to imagine the right balance.
 I'm not sure it's quite right here at Barking, but it's equally not hitting the mark back on City Island.
 These are strange times to be building suburbs.

 Our walk was almost at an end, and as the ominous towers of the Barking Barrier leered over the industrial units which occupied the site of the thankfully long closed guano works, we left a new place and entered a deleted zone.
 Creekmouth village once edged up to the banks of the river here, where the Roding and Thames meet.
 The villagers were supported by a range of fairly horrible work, not least skimming fat from the sewage which washed up on the beach for future use.
 The terrace of homes housed a small, tight village community that had its origins in the days of the Barking fishing fleet and the ice houses which allowed the boats to head further out into the North Sea, returning with still fresh fish.
 Creekmouth survived despite the odds, a tiny and isolated community with its own school, post office and pub, but little else.
 Decline began for the village in 1953 when the great North Sea flood which swept up the Thames caused untold damage to the homes.
 While people moved back, defiant and uncowed by the waters, the place was never the same.
 Families began to drift away, and now there's little to see of Creekmouth save for the Crooked Billet pub - now a premier venue for Romanian weddings - and the old school building.
 Around them is decay, filth and dust - the business of Dagenham moving west to occupy the unwanted land at the meeting of the rivers.
 We walked out to the barrier, quiet and wind-buffeted as it was on my last visit.
 In 1878, when the Princess Alice sank off Tripcock Ness after colliding with the Bywell Castle, many of the 650 victims were washed up on the water's edge here at Creekmouth in the following weeks, and it's hard to imagine the horror this tiny community must have suffered as a result of a tide of sewage-bloated bodies at its feet.
-And so, at this some mournful spot where two rivers met and unimaginable suffering had occurred, our party began to disband - most of us making the walk up to the bus stop to head back to Barking.
+And so, at this somewhat mournful spot where two rivers met and unimaginable suffering had occurred, our party began to disband - most of us making the walk up to the bus stop to head back to Barking.
 It had been a surprising and varied walk, with Rob as an excellent guide as before, and while some of the issues of accessing Dagenham's industrial zones had been demystified, there was so much to go back and research now.
 Perhaps it was possible to get to some of the areas I'd deemed entirely off limits after all?

 As I waited for the newly-rechristened EL3 service, the rain began to fall again, steadily soaking the dusty wet pavement and kicking up a loamy petrichor to replace the stink of rotting refuse.
 It always seems to rain when I'm leaving Creekmouth...